Use the blockchain for cheaper, faster and simply better identity verification.

 - A quicker way of getting verified so they can access the services they want faster

-- A safer way of storing and verifying their confidential information
+- A much safer way of storing and verifying their confidential information

 - A way of profiting slightly from using the platform